zuhalims/Lambda-Challenge/README.md

   commit
   push
   pull request

 Command Line (Terminal on Mac or Command Prompt on Windows) navigation (ls, dir, cd) running git commands
 ```
 ## Instructions

+You will need to install Node in order to run the automated tests.
+You can [download Node here](https://nodejs.org/en/download/).

-Fork this repo to your GitHub account.
+1. Fork this repository to your GitHub account.

-Clone the forked copy to your local computer by using this command in the terminal/command prompt:
+2. Clone the forked copy to your local computer: `git clone <fork url>`.
-`git clone <forked repo url>`

-Navigate into the cloned repo and install the node modules with this command: `npm i`

-Run the automatic tests to make sure everything is working: `npm test`.
-You should see a bunch of failing tests.

-Follow the instructions in `assessment.js`.
-Run `npm test` to test your code.
-As you complete the requirements the tests will start to pass.

-After getting all of the tests to pass you need to `add`, `commit`, and `push` your code with the following commands:
+3. From the command line, in your newly-cloned `Lambda-Challenge` directory, run `npm install`.

+4. Complete the problems outlines in `assessment.js`.

+5. As you complete the problems, check your progress by running `npm test` from the command line.

+6. When you are finished and all of the tests are passing, push them up to your personal `Lambda-Challenge` fork.

 ```
 git add --all
 git commit -m "Completed assessment" git push
 ```
-You will need to execute the above commands from within the directory that you cloned.

-Once you have pushed your changes you need to submit a pull request back to the original repository.
+7. Submit a pull request on GitHub to the [LambdaSchool/Lambda-Challenge](https://github.com/LambdaSchool/Lambda-Challenge) repository.

-We will verify that the tests pass and will send you an email to schedule an interview.
+8. After we verify that the tests pass, we will send you an email to schedule an interview.

 ## Resources